music-match/music-match.github.io/index.md

 - Music Skill level

 ## Browse Users Page
+The Browse Users page allows users to view a snapshot of other user profiles and easily search for users by name or music interest.
 <img src="images/browse-users.png">

-The Browse Users page allows users to view a snapshot of other user profiles and easily search for users by name or music interest.

-This page displays:
-- Profile cards for every user
-- Search bar filtering users by category

-This page will contain profile cards for every user containing the following information:
+User profiles are displayed on cards that contain the following information:
 - Name
+- Email address
+- Goals
 - Music Interests
-- Goals
+- Profile picture
-- "View Profile" Button
+- "View Profile" button

+The "View Profile" button takes the user to the profile page of the card it was clicked on.
+This page is similar to the [My Profile](#profile-page) page except that the user cannot edit or delete the profile if they are not the owner.

+Users can search for other users by typing a name or music interest in the search bar.
+The page will automatically display profiles that adhere to the criteria specified by the search bar.

 ## Browse Jams Page
 <img src="images/browse-jams.png">